Quantile Spectral Analysis for Locally Stationary Time Series: Local strict stationarity and local copula spectra

 where $\Vert \cdot \Vert_\infty$ stands for the supremum norm, while $F_{r,s;T}(\cdot,\cdot)$ and $G^{\unu}_{k}(\cdot,\cdot)$ denote the joint distribution functions of $(X_{r,T}, X_{s,T})$ and $(X^\unu_{0},X^\unu_{-k})$, respectively. \end{defin} Here, {\textquoteleft of order two\textquoteright} refers to the fact that (\ref{eq1}) is based on bivariate distributions only.
 Letting $y$ tend to infinity in $F_{r,s;T}(x,y)$ and $G^{\unu}_{k}(x,y)$, we get an analogous condition for the marginal distributions~$F_{t;T}$ and~$G^\unu$ of $X_{t,T}$ and $X^{\unu}_{0}$, namely

-Intuitively, (\ref{eq1}) and (\ref{eq2}) imply that the univariate and bivariate distribution functions $F_{t;T}$ and $F_{r,s;T}$ of the process~$\{X_{t,T}\}$ are allowed to change smoothly over time.
-One advantage of this definition is its nonparametric nature, as it does not depend on any specific data-generating mechanism.
-A more detailed comparison of Definition \ref{def:strstat} with other notions of local stationarity is provided in Section \ref{sec:complocstat}.
+Intuitively, (\ref{eq1}) and (\ref{eq2}) imply that the univariate and bivariate distribution functions~$F_{t;T}$ and $F_{r,s;T}$ of the process~$\{X_{t,T}\}$ are allowed to change smoothly over time.
+A crucial advantage of this definition is its nonparametric nature, as it does not depend on any specific data-generating mechanism.

-In settings where the data-generating process can be described by a parametric model, strict stationary in the sense of Definition \ref{def:strstat} holds if the underlying parameters change smoothly over time.
-Practically relevant examples of such parametric models include MA$(\infty)$, ARCH$(\infty)$ and GARCH$(p,q)$ models with time-varying coefficients.
-Sufficient conditions for strict local stationarity of those models are discussed in Section~\ref{sec:strictstatmodels}, where we also provide explicit forms of the strictly stationary approximating processes.
+Whenever the data-generating process can be described in terms of a parametric model, strict stationarity in the sense of Definition \ref{def:strstat} holds if the underlying parameters change smoothly over time.
+Familiar examples include MA$(\infty)$, ARCH$(\infty)$ and GARCH$(p,q)$ models with time-varying coefficients.
+Sufficient conditions for local strict stationarity of those models are discussed in Section~\ref{sec:strictstatmodels}, where we also provide explicit forms of the strictly stationary approximating processes.